alexhalcazar/March_Madness_2025/data_card.md

 **Use additional notes to capture any other relevant information or considerations.** -->

-Summarize here.
-Include any criteria for typicality of data point.

 ```
 {'q_id': '8houtx',
   'title': 'Why does water heated to room temperature feel colder than the air around it?',